Five aspects of company policy as causes of wastefulness

 Separating decisions from execution

 There is still a misconception that managers don’t need to understand what their employees are doing.
 Such managers cannot give any help or contribute to the learning process.
-On the other hand, in such cultures, often the only way to move up is to let one’s technical expertise lie fallow and take on staff responsibilities.
-If that’s not a waste…
+On the other hand, in such cultures, often the only way to move up is to let one’s technical expertise fallow and take on staff responsibilities.
+If that’s not a waste….

 Wishful thinking